async-aws/aws/src/S3/README.md

 When using a `Closure`, it's important to provide the property `ContentLength`.
 This information is required by AWS, and cannot be guessed by AsyncAws.
+If `ContentLength` is absent, AsyncAws will read the output into memory before sending the request.